 Surgeons primarily use 2-octyl cyanoacrylate-based adhesives (Dermabond, LiquiBand) for topical skin closure, which polymerize on contact with skin moisture.
 Fibrin sealants (Tisseel) provide internal hemostasis.
 Selection depends on wound type, tissue tension, and application location.

-Topical cyanoacrylate adhesives like Dermabond are generally considered safe during pregnancy as they form a surface barrier without systemic absorption.
+Topical cyanoacrylate adhesives, such as Dermabond, are generally considered safe during pregnancy because they form a surface barrier without systemic absorption.
 Use only when clearly needed and consult your treating physician, as adequate controlled studies in pregnant women are lacking.

-Surgical glue creates chemical bonds on the skin surface through polymerization, while sutures mechanically approximate tissue through tied thread.
-Glue applies faster (2.5 vs 6 minutes), requires no removal, and provides immediate waterproof barriers.
+Surgical glue forms chemical bonds at the skin surface through polymerization, while sutures mechanically approximate tissue with a tied thread.
+Glue applies faster (2.5 vs. 6 minutes), requires no removal, and provides immediate waterproofing.
 Sutures offer superior strength for high-tension closures and deep tissue approximation.

 Most cyanoacrylate adhesives spontaneously slough off in 5-10 days as the epidermis regenerates.
 Patients should not remove the film prematurely, as it maintains a protective barrier while healing continues beneath.